JetBrains/tracy/README.md

 * Annotate traced function with `@KotlinFlowTrace`
-* Use `addTagsToCurrentTrace` with a list of string tags as a parameter inside the annotated function to add tags to the current trace.
+* Use `addLangfuseTagsToCurrentTrace` with a list of string tags as a parameter inside the annotated function to add Langfuse tags to the current trace.

 ```kotlin